 A recorded macro can be stored in the Macro Library to be executed later.
-Macros in the library will usually be some recurring repetitive task (like swap assignment: a := b; -> b := a;), or may contain code snippets.
+Macros in the library will usually be some recurring repetitive task (like swap assignment: $a := b; \rightarrow b := a;$), or may contain code snippets.
 For example: why continuously look up how a cursor type must be declared when you can type it once and record for later use?

-To record a macro, press F11 or select the Record item from the submenu of the Macro button on the Edit ribbon.
-The ribbon now displays a flashing recorder icon, indicating that you are currently recording a macro.
+To record a macro, press F11 or select the Record item from the submenu of the Macro button on the Edit ribbon:

+The ribbon now displays a recorder icon with a red light, indicating that you are currently recording a macro.
 All keyboard strokes are recorded for playback, which implies that you should not use the mouse during macro recording.
 By pressing F11 again, macro recording is ended.
 Pressing F12 will playback the macro.
+To repeat a macro multiple times, select the Repeat Play item from the Macro menu.
+The following screen will appear: